American Silversmiths

 • He appeared on the 1880 census taken at Belfast ME, listed as a watchmaker.
 In the same household William Monroe Thayer, age 23, is listed as an apprentice.

 Isaac married Mary Eleanor Chase, daughter of Timothy Chase and Eleanor Blood, on 14 Feb 1855 in Belfast ME.
-(Mary Eleanor Chase was born on 26 May 1824 in Belfast ME.)
+(Mary Eleanor Chase was born on 26 May 1824 in Belfast ME and died on 4 Oct 1909 in Belfast ME.)

 Home | Surnames | Name List